VisionSystemsInc/open-sentinel-map/README.md

 ```
 @InProceedings{Johnson_2022_CVPR,
     author    = {Johnson, Noah and Treible, Wayne and Crispell, Daniel},
-    title     = {OpenSentinelMap: A Large-Scale Land Use Dataset using OpenStreetMap and Sentinel-2 Imagery},
+    title     = {OpenSentinelMap: A Large-Scale Land Use Dataset Using OpenStreetMap and Sentinel-2 Imagery},
     booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
     month     = {June},
     year      = {2022},
-    pages     = {XXX-XXX}
+    pages     = {1333-1341}
 }
 ```